 Trauma Care Systems in the US

-While injury has been known to be a common cause of death since statistics were first being gathered about 150 years ago, the role of injury as a leading killer of children and young adults is a more recent phenomenon.
-There have been decreases in the rate of death due to infectious diseases along with an increase in death due to trauma-related events, such as motor vehicle accidents.
+While injury has been a common cause of death since statistics were first being gathered about 150 years ago, the role of injury as a leading killer of children and young adults is a more recent phenomenon.
+There have been decreases in the death rate due to infectious diseases and increased death due to trauma-related events, such as motor vehicle accidents.
 This is all due to the industrialization of today’s society.

 Deaths from motor vehicle accidents increased markedly between 1910 through 1929 to peak at 30 deaths per 100,000 population in the 1930s and 1940s.
-This was the time in which trauma gained its current status as a major cause of death between those between the ages of 1 and 34.
+This was when trauma gained its current status as a major cause of death between those between the ages of 1 and 34.
 It became the fifth leading cause of death overall.
 This has resulted in trauma becoming the number one cause of years of life lost in the US today.

-Most unintentional injuries are caused from motor vehicle accidents, including drivers, occupants, motorcyclists, and pedestrians.
+Most unintentional injuries are caused by motor vehicle accidents, including drivers, occupants, motorcyclists, and pedestrians.
 Falls, usually occurring in the elderly population, were the second leading cause of death among unintentional injuries.
-Poisoning-related deaths follow falls and after that, there is burns and drowning as a cause of death.
-Intentional injuries make up about 50,000 deaths per year with about 60 percent being from suicides and 40 percent being from homicides.
+Poisoning-related deaths follow falls, and after that, there are burns and drowning as a cause of death.
+Intentional injuries make up about 50,000 deaths per year, with about 60 percent being from suicides and 40 percent from homicides.

 The overall mortality rate from trauma has gradually decreased in the last two decades.
-This is due to a decrease in the number of workers involved in dangerous occupations and to improvements in roads, motor vehicles, and building safety.
-There is also improved trauma treatment and injury prevention efforts.
+This is due to a decrease in the number of workers involved in dangerous occupations and improvements in roads, motor vehicles, and building safety.
+There are also improved trauma treatment and injury prevention efforts.
 Major research studies have been done, indicating the importance of trauma as a public health issue—just as important as heart disease and cancer.
-This has resulted in the formation of the National Center for Injury Prevention and Control, a part of the CDC.
+This has resulted in the National Center for Injury Prevention and Control formation, a part of the CDC.
 The healthcare community has assumed a greater role in the control of injuries.
-This has become a collaboration of epidemiologists, surgical/medical specialists, economists, biomechanical engineers and public health practitioners.
+This has become a collaboration of epidemiologists, surgical/medical specialists, economists, biomechanical engineers, and public health practitioners.

 Prevention has become a major goal in the management of automobile injuries.
 Motor vehicle injuries have declined to their lowest rate since the 1920s.
 Deaths per mile traveled have decreased to the lowest level ever recorded.
-This has been because of increased safety of motor vehicles, better roads, and a decrease in alcohol-related motor vehicle accidents.
-Some of these decreased deaths have been offset, however, by an increase in deaths from firearms, which outweigh deaths from traffic accidents in some states.
+This has been because of increased safety of motor vehicles, better roads, and decreased alcohol-related motor vehicle accidents.
+However, some of these decreased deaths have been offset by an increase in deaths from firearms, which outweighs deaths from traffic accidents in some states.

-The most significant advances in the care of injured patients within the last fifty years has been in surgical advances, better imaging technology, a better understanding of basic cellular response to shock, and better anesthesiology techniques.
-As it relates to trauma, one of the best efforts has been in the coordination of care that spans from the occurrence of injury, notification of an accident, emergency care, critical care and rehabilitation.
-The establishment of better prehospital care, hospital care and rehabilitation care is also important to better survival.History of Trauma and EMS Services
+The most significant advances in the care of injured patients within the last fifty years have been in surgical advances, better imaging technology, a better understanding of basic cellular response to shock, and better anesthesiology techniques.
+As it relates to trauma, one of the best efforts has been in the coordination of care that spans from the occurrence of injury, notification of an accident, emergency care, critical care, and rehabilitation.
+Better pre-hospital care, hospital care, and rehabilitation care are also important to better survival.History of Trauma and EMS Services

-There have been technological advances in hospital trauma care as well as the organization of the delivery of trauma treatment.
+There have been technological advances in-hospital trauma care and the organization of the delivery of trauma treatment.
 Some of these improvements are as follows: